22 Small Business Tax Deductions to Know in 2025

 22 Small Business Tax Deductions

-Whether you’re just starting a small business or your company is already well-established, here is a list of write-offs that may be available to you.
-It can be a good idea to consult a tax professional, like a CPA, to find out which of these deductions your small business is eligible to receive.
+Whether you’re just starting a small business or your company is already well established, here is a list of write-offs that may be available to you.
+It can be a good idea to consult a tax professional, like a CPA, to find out which small business tax tips are appropriate for your situation.

 1. Advertising and Promotion